-2.9 Prepare Event Signage and Materials
+2.7 Prepare Event Signage and Materials

 Brand the event with 'Reading Is Fundamental' to showcase your support of our collective mission to help all children learn to read and thrive.
 We invite you to use the RIF logo for an event banner, poster, book bin sign, and even book plates or stickers.
-We offer customizable templates to download and print including:
+We also offer two taglines that enable you to promote your efforts in partnership with RIF.
+Below are the two tagline options and customizable templates to download and print including:

-- Poster

-Bookmark

 - Book plate

-Flyer

 - Sticker

+- Bookmark

+- Flyer

-Plan to create your own materials with the RIF logo.
-Here is the logo for your use in black and white and color.
-If you to choose to create your own materials, we would love to see them.
-Please email a sample to us at literacynetwork@RIF.org.
+Or, create your own materials and co-brand with RIF.
+If you to choose to create your own materials, please contact us to approve usage of the logo at literacynetwork@RIF.org.